-- (c) Move a live farm-raised deer or any portion of a farm-raised deer carcass from the premises at which it has been kept unless the farm-raised deer has an official individual identification or the farm-raised deer carcass complies with sub.
-(13). - (d) Cause or allow farm-raised deer to commingle with bovine animals on the same premises or in the same building, enclosure or vehicle except farm-raised deer and bovines may be commingled if no live farm-raised deer or live bovine animal is moved off the premises, except directly to slaughter and accompanied by a completed federal bureau form VS 1-27 or a department permit under s.
+- (c) Move a live farm-raised deer or any portion of a farm-raised deer carcass from the premises at which it has been kept unless the farm-raised deer has individual identification required under s.
+ATCP 10.54 (1) (c), slaughter identification under s.
+ATCP 10.54 (2), or the farm-raised deer carcass complies with sub.
+(13). - (d) 1.
+Except as authorized under subd.
+2., cause or allow farm-raised deer to commingle with bovine animals on the same premises or in the same building, enclosure or vehicle except farm-raised deer and bovines may be commingled if no live farm-raised deer or live bovine animal is moved off the premises, except directly to slaughter and accompanied by a completed federal bureau form VS 1-27 or a department permit under s.
 ATCP 10.08 (3).